 Benefits of a Conventional Loan

 Anytime a homebuyer puts less than 20% down on a home, they must pay PMI, or private mortgage insurance.
-One of the biggest benefits of a conventional mortgage is the fact the PMI goes away once the home reaches the 80 percent loan to value.
-Unlike an FHA loan in which mortgage insurance remains for the life of a loan, conventional loan borrowers only pay PMI for a relatively short period of time.
+One of the biggest benefits of a conventional mortgage is the fact that the PMI goes away once the home reaches the 80 percent loan-to-value.
+Unlike an FHA loan, in which mortgage insurance remains for the life of a loan, conventional loan borrowers only pay PMI for a relatively short period of time.

 For more information on whether a conventional mortgage is right for you, contact us today at (760) 930-0569.